techstackmedia/rest-api-authentication/README.md

 ```

 #### Note!
-- For the case of this project remove the `singleQuote: true` and `arrorwParens: ""avoid` in order to use their default prettier configuration
+- For the case of this project remove the `singleQuote: true` and `arrorwParens: "avoid"` in order to use their default prettier configuration

 Read more on [prettier documentation](https://prettier.io/docs/en/options.html).